geofabrik/polygons_download.geofabrik.de/CONTRIBUTING.md

 We welcome contributions to our clipping polygon set and we endeavour to deploy corrections on our download server in a timely fashion.

-We cannot, however, honor requests for arbirtrary additional extracts.
+We cannot, however, honor requests for arbitrary additional extracts.
 We will create additional extracts once a country or region file has reached a certain size limit; other than that, special extracts - whether they be smaller extracts or combinations of regions - can only be offered